SA1B1B/RunTheSlope/README.md

 <h3 align="center">A passionate Cs & Math student from Isreal</h3>

 - 🔭 I’m currently working on Bank management project.
-- 🌱 I’m currently learning **Math, Java, SQL, Excel dax &**
+- 🌱 I’m currently learning  everything
-- 👯 I’m looking to collaborate & help on Java/SQL/data-analysis.
+- 👯 I’m looking to collaborate & help on my projects(check out my repos).
 - 👨‍💻 All of my projects are available at https://github.com/RunTheSlope

 - 📫 How to reach me **salbibar@gmail.com**